lukasroegner/homebridge-nello/README.md

 * The client secret used by this plugin has to be specified in the `config.json` on the PC/Mac/Raspberry running homebridge.
 Please make sure that nobody can access this device within your local network without permission.
 * In the Apple Home app, a lock can be easily unlocked with a single tap on the icon.
 Please be careful not to open the door unintentionally.
 * The webhook uses a relay service which is hosted by @AlexanderBabel.
 You can find the source code of the service here: <https://github.com/AlexanderBabel/nello-backend>.
 You can override this and configure your own URL if you expose the right ports, look at the docs for more info.
-* Since the Nello webhooks are not signed or authenticated (see [#43](https://github.com/lukasroegner/homebridge-nello/issues/43)), an attacker who discovers your webhook URL will be able to open your door with a simple payload if you enable the "always open switch".
-This is mitigated by the use of constantly changing unique URLs, but use this feature at your own risk!

 ## Development